EndPointCorp/end-point-blog/2024/02/key-takeaways-from-poodr.md

 1. **Classes** are the most basic organizational structure of object-oriented systems written with class-based object-oriented languages.
 As such, that's the first thing that we focus on when designing such systems.
 2. Your first instinct should be to keep things simple.
 Use classes to model only the features that your application needs today and make sure that they are easy to change tomorrow.
-3. "Design is more the art of preserving changeability than it is the act of achieving perfection".
+3. "Design is more the art of preserving changeability than it is the act of achieving perfection."

 #### Write code that is TRUE

-4. In order to be easy to change, code should be **TRUE**.
+4. In order to be easy to change, code should be **TRUE**:
-5. **Code should be "Transparent"**.
-It should be easy to tell what will be the consequences of changing the code.
+5. **Code should be "Transparent".** It should be easy to tell what will be the consequences of changing the code.
-6. **Code should be "Reasonable"**.
-The cost of a change should be proportional to the size of the requirement that provoked the change.
+6. **Code should be "Reasonable".** The cost of a change should be proportional to the size of the requirement that provoked the change.
-7. **Code should be "Usable"**.
-The code should be easy to reuse in situations other than the one it's currently being used on.
+7. **Code should be "Usable".** The code should be easy to reuse in situations other than the one it's currently being used in.
-8. **Code should be "Exemplary"**.
-The code should exhibit qualities that guide and/or encourage those who change it to keep and replicate those qualities.
+8. **Code should be "Exemplary".** The code should exhibit qualities that guide and/or encourage those who change it to keep and replicate those qualities.
 9. The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is a prerequisite to creating code that is TRUE.

 #### Single Responsibility